Bagpipes & Bellows

 *

 The blowpipe was waiting for me with the mail today I have made a couple of trims to the hose length but everything is airtight.
-It feels great to have the pipes back in proper working oder.
+It feels great to have the pipes back in proper working order.
 Overall the bellows have lived up to their reputation but I am equally impressed with the speed and efficiency of your service for both the original bellows and the refitting of the blowpipe.
-Thank you,
+Thank you,"

 Colin Everett